Interview Questions - Behavior Based

 During the interview, your responses need to be specific and detailed.
 Tell them about a particular situation that relates to the question, not a general one.
 Briefly tell them the situation, what you did specifically, and the positive outcome or result (i.e. what did you learn).
 Your answer should contain these four steps: Situation, Task, Action, and Result.

-Situation: Set up the situation in which you had a positive outcome or result that relates to the question asked.
-It can be something from class, an internship or a volunteer experience.
+Set up the situation in which you had a positive outcome or result that relates to the question asked.
+For example, it can be something from class, an internship or a volunteer experience.

 Tell me about a time when you took on a difficult project.
 What were the results?